2024–25 Montana State Bobcats women's basketball team

-The 2024–25 Montana State Bobcats women's basketball team represents Montana State University during the 2024–25 NCAA Division I women's basketball season.
-The Bobcats, led by 20th-year head coach Tricia Binford, play their home games at Worthington Arena in Bozeman, Montana, as members of the Big Sky Conference.
+The 2024–25 Montana State Bobcats women's basketball team represented Montana State University during the 2024–25 NCAA Division I women's basketball season.
+The Bobcats, led by 20th-year head coach Tricia Binford, played their home games at Worthington Arena in Bozeman, Montana, as members of the Big Sky Conference.

 Previous season

 The Bobcats finished the 2023–24 season 17–16, 10–8 in Big Sky play, to finish in a tie for fourth place.
 They defeated Northern Colorado, before falling to top-seeded and eventual tournament champions Eastern Washington in the semifinals of the Big Sky tournament.